Silicon monoxide: Gaseous (molecular) form

 Silicon monoxide molecules have been trapped in an argon matrix cooled by helium.
 In these conditions, the SiO bond length is between 148.9 pm and 151 pm.
-This bond length is similar to the length of Si=O double bonds (148 pm) in the matrix-isolated linear molecule SiO_{2} (O=Si=O), indicative of the absence of a triple bond as in carbon monoxide.
+This bond length is similar to the length of Si=O double bonds (148 pm) in the matrix-isolated linear molecule SiO_{2} (O=Si=O), suggestive of the absence of a triple bond as in carbon monoxide.
 However, the SiO triple bond has a calculated bond length of 150 pm and a bond energy of 794 kJ/mol, which are also very close to those reported for SiO.
+In the carbon analogues the formal double bonds of carbon dioxide (116 pm) is also close to the triple bond length of carbon monoxide (112.8 pm); in light of this the observed bond length of SiO may be consistent with at least some triple-bond character in the diatomic molecule.
 The SiO double bond structure is, notably, an exception to Lewis' octet rule for molecules composed of the light main group elements, whereas the SiO triple bond satisfies this rule.
 That anomaly not withstanding, the observation that monomeric SiO is short-lived and that (SiO)'n' oligomers with 'n' = 2,3,4,5 are known, all having closed ring structures in which the silicon atoms are connected through bridging oxygen atoms (i.e. each oxygen atom is singly bonded to two silicon atoms; no Si-Si bonds), suggests the Si=O double bond structure, with a hypovalent silicon atom, is likely for the monomer.

 Condensing molecular SiO in argon matrix together with fluorine, chlorine or carbonyl sulfide (COS), followed by irradiation with light, produces the planar molecules OSiF_{2} (with Si-O distance 148 pm) and OSiCl_{2} (Si-O 149 pm), and the linear molecule OSiS (Si-O 149 pm, Si-S 190 pm).

 Matrix-isolated molecular SiO reacts with oxygen atoms generated by microwave discharge to produce molecular SiO_{2} which has a linear structure.

 When metal atoms (such as Na, Al, Pd, Ag, and Au) are co-deposited with SiO, triatomic molecules are produced with linear (AlSiO and PdSiO), non-linear (AgSiO and AuSiO), and ring (NaSiO) structures.